open/close all folders

 - Only because the Hypergate messed with the power supplies that the Nomads were using, since they all draw from the same quantum foam-based power technology.
 Power to the ships gets screwed with, thus get left helpless while the Hypergate sucks them up, unless my memory fails that badly.

-- The Necrotic Mutox (or Rust Gas) of the second Thief game can function this way.
+- The Necrotic Mutox (or Rust Gas) of Thief II: The Metal Age can function this way.
 The reaction it causes will spread until it runs out of organic matter to fuel it, with no inherent size or range limit other than constantly needing fresh material to spread to.
 It could (and was likely intended to) consume all organic life on the planet of the games, and was explicitly expected to destroy all human life.

 - Mass Effect 3: If you pick that option, the Citadel can become one, destroying all synthetic life in the galaxy...the Reapers, the Geth, and EDI.
 And you did it.